leede-org/mongodb-migrate/README.md

 # mongodb-migrate

 `mongodb-migrate` is a tool to migrate a MongoDB database from one server to another without downtime using change streams.
-It works by executing a `mongodump` on the source database followed by a `mongorestore` on the destination database.
-Before starting the dump, the source database is watched for changes to documents using change streams which are applied after the initial restore.
-Afterwards, the tool keeps synchronizing document insertions, updates, replacements and deletions.
+It works by executing a `mongodump` on the source database followed by a `mongorestore` on the destination database and then synchronizing further document insertions, updates, replacements and deletions.
+The watcher is set up before the initial execution `mongodump` so no changes will go missing.

 Caveats:

 - change streams are only available for replica sets and sharded clusters (note that a standalone `mongod` instance can be converted to a replica set)
 - the tool uses `mongodump` and `mongorestore` executables which must be available in the system path
 - the tool only synchronizes one database, if you want to migrate multiple databases then run the tool multiple times in parallel or sequentially
-- collection indexes are synchronized after the intial `mongodump` and `mongorestore`
+- collection indexes are synchronized after the intial `mongorestore` but indexes created in the source database afterwards are not synchronized

 ## Usage